 I hope you had fun reading it, as we did with our dialogue.
 Feel free to leave a comment about the Origami Shawl Design, or about knitting, crochet, or your creative process in general when you tackle something.
 Do you just knit away or do you prefer to work from instructions?
 Write what you come up with!
 I’m already curious. 🙂

 Did you like this article?
 Then I would be happy about a little support.
-Click on the following turquoise button to go to the supporter page:
+Click on one of the following Links to support this page:

 Photos origami examples and abstract: Pixabay.
 Remaining photos to the Origami Shawl, if not otherwise indicated directly with the photo: (c) Katrin Walter – Noromaniac.